xmlns="http://www.w3.org/2000/svg" viewBox="0 0 54 54">

 Skip to content

-People aged 65 years or older are offered vaccinations against influenza and covid-19
+People aged 65 years and older are offered vaccination against influenza and covid-19

-The risk of becoming severely ill from influenza and covid-19 is greatest if you also suffer from, for example, heart or lung disease or diabetes, but the risk is also higher for elderly people who are otherwise healthy.
-You can end up more weakened by the diseases than younger people because it takes longer for you to recover.
+The risk of becoming severely ill due to the flu or covid-19 is greatest if you also suffer from illnesses such as heart or lung disease or diabetes, but the risk is also higher for elderly people who are otherwise healthy.
+You can end up more weakened by the diseases than younger people, and it takes longer for you to recover.

 If you are aged 65 years or older, we therefore recommend that you should be vaccinated against both influenza and covid-19.
-You can be vaccinated from 1 October 2023 until 15 January 2024.
-The vaccination is free, and it is entirely up to you whether you want to accept the offer.
+You can be vaccinated from 1 October until 20 December 2024.
+The vaccinations are free, and it is entirely up to you whether you want to accept the offer.

-Even if you have been vaccinated earlier, it is important that you are vaccinated again, as the vaccines become less effective over time and also because new variants of influenza and coronavirus emerge every year.
-By being vaccinated again, you make sure that you are protected against the diseases in the best possible way this winter.
+Even if you have been vaccinated previously, we recommend that you are vaccinated again, as the vaccines become less effective over time and also because new variants of influenza and coronavirus emerge every year.

 The vaccination reduces your risk of becoming infected with influenza and covid-19.
 If you do become infected, the risk of becoming severely ill is reduced.